-your total expense your total expense add backs subtractions
+your total expense add backs

+your total expense subtractions

-Use worksheet 4 on page 42 to work out your expense reconciliation adjustments for your primary and non-primary production businesses.
+Use worksheet 4 on page 39 to work out your expense reconciliation adjustments for your primary and non-primary production businesses.
 The amount you write at H Expense reconciliation adjustments item P8 on your schedule is the total of your primary production and non-primary production expense adjustments.

-Where the amount is negative, print ${\bf L}$ in the box at the right of the amount.
+If the amount is negative, print ${\bf L}$ in the box at the right of the amount.